top of page

 Mogens Gylling's wall of masks

 The Mask Wall in Montmartre particularly attracted attention from around the world as a unique piece of art.
-The masks were created for the club in 1959 by the only 23-year-old sculptor Mogens Gylling Hansen.
+The masks were created for the club in 1959 by the then only 23-year-old sculptor Mogens Gylling-Hansen.
 He was a member of the avant-garde artist collective 6+2, who hung out in Montmartre and often paid their bills with art.

-The masks were a wild improvisation on the classic theatre masks.
-In the 1970s, German TV made a broadcast about the masks and their significance for the atmosphere in the jazz house.
+The masks were a wild improvisation based on the classic theatre masks.
+In the 1970s, German TV made a broadcast about the masks in the 70s and their significance for the atmosphere in the club.

-When Montmartre closed in Store Regnegade in 1976 and moved to Nørregade until 1995, the masks disappeared - probably scattered to all winds and with an unknown fate.
+When Montmartre closed in Store Regnegade in 1976 and moved to Nørregade until 1995, the masks disappeared - probably scattered in all corners of the world with an unknown fate.

-The driving force behind Montmartre's reopening in 2010, the journalist and entrepreneur behind NetDoktor and the streaming service TV 2 Play, Rune Bech, persuaded the then 51 years older Mogens Gylling to recreate his famous work in a new incarnation.
+The driving force behind Montmartre's reopening in 2010, the journalist and entrepreneur behind the public health portal NetDoktor and the streaming service TV 2 Play, Rune Bech, persuaded the then 51 years older Mogens Gylling to recreate his famous work in a new incarnation.

-Mogens Gylling's ten new masks were hung back on the wall by the artist himself during the Copenhagen Jazz Festival in July 2010 - an event that found its way to TV 2 News and other media.
+Mogens Gylling's ten new masks were put back on the wall by the artist himself during the Copenhagen Jazz Festival in July 2010 - an event that found its way to the media at the time.

-In connection with the noise protection of Montmartre in 2023, the uninsulated rough wall on which the masks hung upon in both 1959 and 2010 unfortunately had to go.
+In connection with the noise protection of Montmartre in 2023, the uninsulated wall on which the masks hung upon in both 1959 and 2010 unfortunately had to be replaced.

-The masks were then briefly scattered and placed among other common decorations in the club.
+The masks were then briefly scattered in the club and placed among other temporary decoration items in the club.

 However, many guests called for the iconic work to be reassembled in its original place.